Season 5| Episode 13

 The candidate said, “Steve, we talked about where I was.
 But ultimately, let me tell you what’s going on.
 This is what I consider combat pay.
 Meaning the situation that I was thrust in, the role that I had, the mess that we had, they had to pay me a lot more to take that responsibility on.
 But the reality of it is, that’s not what I’m looking for.”

-Here’s the rundown on the situation: Steve was doing the intake situation for another senior level position, a director for a small business unit.
+Here’s the rundown on the situation: Steve was doing the intake call for another senior level position, a director for a small business unit.
 As he talked with the hiring leader, she continued to refer to the prior person in the role and the skill set of that person as related to the job.
+It’s the classic recruiting mistake of focusing too much on skills and overlooking purpose.

 The prior director excelled at using video.
-She created great internally training videos, she communicated with her staff through video.
+She created great internal training videos, she communicated with her staff through video.
 The hiring leader kept describing the value of these skills.
 That’s an important step of the intake process, but unfortunately if we focus too much on skills, we miss out on other, more important details.
+The recruiting mistake here is focusing on the way we get results rather than the results themselves.

 “Here’s the problem.
 We get caught up in the last person, who may have executed on that job in a different way, instead of focusing on the purpose of the position to begin with…that individual that was in that role had a unique skill set that ultimately – it was very clear after a week’s worth of searching – that nobody else had that skill set!
 She just chose to do it a different way.”